little-307/BBB_Capstone_Expo/README.md

-Authentication for the login and signup process is underway (figureing out encryption for passwords).
-A good section of this step is started with data from textinput are console logging on submit.
+Authentication for the login and signup process is underway (figuring out encryption for passwords).
+A good section of this step
+is started with data from textinput are console logging on submit.